 .
 Place-based education projects that make effective use of the principles are detailed throughout the book.
 Based on his observations of recurrent play themes around the world, Sobel articulates seven design principles that can guide teachers in structuring learning experiences for children.

-Into The Field: A Guide to Locally Focused Teaching Nature Literacy Series No. 3Orion Society - Into the field provides teachers with curriculum ideas for engaging students in the natural and cultural history of their communities.
+Into The Field: A Guide to Locally Focused Teaching Nature Literacy Series No. 3Orion Society #ad - Into The Field: A Guide to Locally Focused Teaching Nature Literacy Series No. 3 #ad - Into the field provides teachers with curriculum ideas for engaging students in the natural and cultural history of their communities.
 The book is both theoretical and practical, combining pedagogical background on why field work enhances educational experiences with the nuts and bolts details of how one gets started.

 Used book in Good Condition.